Applications

 QI would like to do a science experiment involving butterfly eggs.
 Do I need Ethics Approval?

-AThe Animal Ethics Committee can advise that as this project involves invertebrates, it does not require Animal Ethics approval.
+ANo, the Animal Ethics Committee can advise that as this project involves invertebrates, it does not require Animal Ethics approval.